Online Safety at NEPSNorth Ealing Primary School

 Within the school, we must deal with issues arising from social media age restriction abuses (bullying, inappropriate texts/images).
 Sadly, this is a developing trend that extends into secondary education.

-What happens outside of school, sadly, does not always stay outside of school and we are committed to educating our pupils into the productive/positive aspects of social media as well as the negative!
+What happens outside of school, sadly, does not always stay outside of school and we are committed to educating our pupils on the productive/positive aspects of social media as well as the negative!

 - We take ALL aspects of Safeguarding seriously at NES – whether online or in-school!